Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Main Results

 \section{Main Results}

 In the prior work in~\cite{SarwateSankar}, the authors conjecture that the optimal differentially private (DP) mechanism for a discrete source of alphabet size $M$ and distortion level $D$ is

 In the following, we show that the achievable scheme in \eqref{eq: Q_D} is tight for Class I source classes; for the Class II source sets, we exactly characterize $\edpopt (\mc{P},D)$ and show that it matches to that of \eqref{eq: Q_D} for well-defined subsets of $D \in (0,1]$, specifically for high and low utility regimes.
 Finally, we characterize the optimal leakage for Class III source sets of any other form.
-Note that, $\edpopt(\mc{P},D)=0$ is achievable for $D \ge \frac{M-1}{M}$ by $Q(j|i) = \frac{1}{M}, 1\le i \le M, 1\le j \le M$, for any source set of any class. \begin{remark} For Hamming distortion, any source set $\mc{P}$ can be replaced with its convex hull without loss of generality, i.e. the corresponding minimal leakage would remain the same.
-Hence, we can always assume $\mc{P}$ is convex. \end{remark}
+Note that, $\edpopt(\mc{P},D)=0$ is achievable for $D \ge \frac{M-1}{M}$ by $Q(j|i) = \frac{1}{M}, 1\le i \le M, 1\le j \le M$, for any source set of any class.

+\begin{lemma} Under Hamming distortion, the minimal leakage of $\mc{P}$ is the same as the minimal leakage of the convex hull of $\mc{P}$. \end{lemma}